-Paper 1 Paper 2 Duration 1 hour 30 min Examination Duration: 2 hour 00 min Paper 1 Theory Fundamentals This written Paper 2 Fundamental Problem-solving and paper contains short-answer and structured Programming Skills This written paper contains questions.
-There is no choice of questions. short-answer and structured questions.
-There is 75 marks Externally assessed 1 hour 30 minutes no choice of questions.
-Topics will include those given in the pre-release material.1 75 marks Externally assessed 2 Hours
+Paper 1 Paper 2 Duration 1 hour 30 min Duration: 2 hours Paper 1 Theory Fundamentals Paper 2 Fundamental Problem- This written paper contains solving and Programming Skills short-answer and structured This written paper contains questions.
+There is no choice of short-answer and structured questions. questions.
+There is no choice of questions.
+Topics will include 75 marks Externally Assessed those given in the pre-release material.
+1 hour 30 minutes 75 marks Externally Assessed 2 hours

-Progression Cambridge International A Level Computer Science provides a suitable foundation for the study of computer science or related courses in higher education.
-Equally, it is suitable for candidates intending to pursue careers or further study in computer science or ICT, or as part of a course of general education.
-Cambridge International AS Level Computer Science constitutes the first half of the Cambridge International A Level course in computer science and provides a suitable foundation for the study of computer science at Cambridge International A Level and then for related courses in higher education.
+Progression Cambridge International A Level Computer Science provides a suitable foundation for the study of Computer Science or related courses in higher education.
+Equally, it is suitable for candidates intending to pursue careers or further study in Computer Science or ICT, or as part of a course of general education.
+Cambridge International AS Level Computer Science constitutes the first half of the Cambridge International A Level course in Computer Science and provides a suitable foundation for the study of Computer Science at Cambridge International A Level and then for related courses in higher education.
 Depending on local university entrance requirements, it may permit or assist progression directly to university courses in Computer Science or some other subjects.
-It is also suitable for candidates intending to pursue careers or further study in computer science or ICT, or as part of a course of general education.
-Analyst, IT Coordinator, technicians, and database administrator.
+It is also suitable for candidates intending to pursue careers or further study in Computer Science or ICT, or as part of a course of general education.
+Analyst, IT Coordinator, Technicians, and Database Administrator.

-AQA AS and A-level Computer Science (7516, 7517)
+AQA Computer Science AS/ A Level Syllabus 7516, 7517